FIRST AUSTRALIAN TOUR ‘Through the Somme’

-Amiens cathedral is home to the unique official French commemoration plaque honouring Australia & its contribution to victory.
+Amiens cathedral is home to the unique offical French commemoration plaque honouring Australia & its contribution to victory.
 All the other Allies of France are also honoured with plaques.

 Amiens cathedral also hosts the Australian fighting flag, first presented by General Sir William Birdwood.
 Monseigneur André du Bois de la Villerabel, bishop of Amiens till 1920 valued highly the Australian Corps.
 Anzacs have saved this World Heritage.

 - Adelaïde Cemetery named so by Australian soldiers.
 The Unknown Australian Soldier was chosen here.

 - Victoria School and the new Franco- Australian Museum, where bonds of friendship between Australia & France are hold so dear.

 - The National Memorial of Australia with its white tower and wall of honour.
 Site of Dawn Service on ANZAC DAY and of the new Sir John Monash Center, an interactive museum to explain Australian engagement on the Western Front to futur generations.

 - Close by we make a break and enjoy lunch in a charming restaurant beside the canal & its barges.